 User privacy on the internet is a growing issue with policymakers and companies across the globe.
 The most recent example: In the latest update to the Safari browser, Apple is taking a stand against applications that seek to track users as they move across the web.
-While this update will make Safari one of the most secure places to browse the internet, it will also make Safari one of the most troublesome browsers for performance marketers, as ITP 2.0 interferes with mechanisms that are foundational to how the industry works today.
+While this update will make Safari one of the most secure places to browse the internet, it will also make Safari one of the most troublesome browsers for performance marketers, as Intelligent Tracking Prevention 2.0 interferes with mechanisms that are foundational to how the industry works today.

 Sounds serious, right?
 It is, especially with Safari representing around 17% of all web traffic in recent months.
 But don’t panic yet.
 In this post, we’ll walk you through the expected implications of ITP 2.0 for performance marketers, the mechanisms affected by the update, and steps you can take to mitigate any negative impacts on your business.